-City of Brasov is located in the central part of Romania approximately 170 kilometers north from capital city Bucharest.
-Brasov is one of the major cities in Transylvania county, which is famous worldwide as the home of Dracula.
-Known as a city of culture and education, Brasov is also one of the most important industrial and commercial centers in Romania with approximately 250 000 residents.
+City of Brasov is located in the central part of Romania approximately 170 kilometres north from capital city Bucharest.
+Brasov is one of the major cities in Transylvania County, which is famous worldwide as the home of Dracula.
+Known as a city of culture and education, Brasov is also one of the most important industrial and commercial centres in Romania with approximately 250 000 residents.

 Brasov and Tampere became twin cities in 1981.

 Chemnitz is one of the fastest growing cities in Germany and a major industrial centre and traffic hub in the state of Saxony.
 It's located near the borders of Czech Republic and Poland.
 By the population its almost equal to Tampere with approximately 250 000 residents.
 Chemnitz has also been called the "Manchester of Saxony" in comparison to Tampere's earlier nickname "Manchester of Finland".

 Tampere and Chemnitz established twin city relations in 1961.

 Essen is one of the major cities in Germany, and fourth largest city in the state of North Rhine-Westphalia with a population of 590 000.
 Essen is an important industrial city and also known for its impact on arts through well-known educational institutions.
 Essen was a European Capital of Culture in 2010, and the European Green Capital in 2017.

 Essen and Tampere started twin city cooperation in 1961.

 The latest addition to Tampere twin city network is located by the coast of the South China Sea, approximately 180 kilometers northwest from Hong Kong.
 Guangzhou is the capital of Guangdong province in Southern China and a very important port for a foreign trade.
 It's a historically and culturally significant city with a history of more than 2000 years.
 Guangzhou's estimated population is around 10 million inhabitants.